 D.C. is nothing if not a tourist destination, whether it be families visiting the nation's capital, students here on school trips, or just those looking for a cool and affordable place to visit (remember that monuments and many museums are free here).
 Tourists in D.C. tend to flock to the National Mall — walkable to notable restaurants such as Central and Hill Country — as well as the historic neighborhood of Georgetown (check out an ultimate staycation guide to Georgetown here.)
 Find other can’t-miss eateries around the Convention Center as well.
 The Wharf, a waterfront development on the Southwest edge of the city, is an attraction in and of itself with a recent blockbuster arrival from Gordon Ramsay’s Hell’s Kitchen.
 And with live music back in full swing at Anthem, there’s three dining options at the snazzy new Pendry hotel, massive cocktail bar/rum distillery Tiki TNT, excellent sushi rolls from fast-casual Fat Fish, Mexican mainstay Mi Vida, and pricey Spanish spot Del Mar.
 Check out the Southwest Waterfront’s musts here.

 Known for its eclectic, international flavor and its status as a bar crawl destination, this neighborhood has landed some of the city’s most respected restaurants in recent years.
 Go to Keren for Eritrean breakfast, Lucky Buns for top-notch burgers, Casa Kantuta for Singani-fueled Bolivian cocktails, Lapis for refined Afghan dishes, the Game for Filipino bar food, Green Zone for Middle Eastern-flavored cocktails, and Tail Up Goat for Mediterranean toasts and fresh pasta.
-Newer additions include pasta and wine bar Reveler’s Hour and a three-piece Japanese complex that holds Shibuya Eatery, hot pot place Shabu Plus, and dimly-lit drinking perch Death Punch.
+Newer additions include pasta and wine bar Reveler’s Hour and a three-piece Japanese complex that holds Shibuya Eatery and dimly-lit drinking perch Death Punch.
 To plan a well-rounded day in the neighborhood, go here.

 Restaurateurs and drinking pros continue flocking to this welcoming neighborhood.
 Standbys include All-Purpose pizzeria, Seylou Bakery, and the Dabney, for hearth-fueled Mid-Atlantic cooking.
 Other musts include wine bar Maxwell Park, edgy, neon-lit cocktail lair Never Looked Better, Eighteenth Street Lounge 2.0, and “urban garden” Calico.
 With tasting menus that take veggies to new heights, Rob Rubba just won the James Beard Award for outstanding chef at Oyster Oyster.
 Head to Amazonia/Causa for a two-story temple to Peru that was just named one of Eater’s Best New Restaurants in America.
 For best bets in the neighborhood, go here.